 Locate Scheduled Reports Directory

-32-bit - C:\Program Files (x86)\Xima Software\Chronicall\tomcat\webapps\ROOT\resources\schedules
+- C:\Program Files (x86)\Xima Software\Chronicall\tomcat\webapps\ROOT\resources\schedules

-64-bit - C:\Program Files (x86)\Chronicall\tomcat\webapps\ROOT\resources\schedules
+- C:\Program Files\Chronicall\tomcat\webapps\ROOT\resources\schedules

-Linux - /var/lib/Xima\ Software/Chronicall/tomcat/webapps/ROOT/resources/schedules
+- Linux - /var/lib/Xima\ Software/Chronicall/tomcat/webapps/ROOT/resources/schedules

 Move Scheduled Reports

-Once the scheduled reports are located, you'll need to select all (ctrl+A) and cut (ctrl+X) to remove them from this folder and paste them (ctrl+V) to another location.
+- Once the scheduled reports are located, you'll need to select all (ctrl+A) and cut (ctrl+X) to remove them from this folder and paste them (ctrl+V) to another location.